RrraR/FinanceTracker/README.md

 1. Register or login
 2. If new user is registered they will need to create their own income/expenses categories before adding transactions or schedule payments
 3. After new category is registered user can add transactions of this category type and create scheduled payments
-4. In Statistics user can view their expenses and incon in graph form
+4. In Statistics user can view their expenses and incomes for the current month in graph form

 ## Confuguration